-Our Life Plan has been created over two consultations and online questionnaires held in Stronachlachar and Inversnaid during March 2019 (see Appendix D), involving the participation of over 60% of residents, representing over 90% of all households in the two Wards.
+Our Life Plan has been created over three consultations and online questionnaires held in Stronachlachar and Inversnaid during March 2019 (see Appendix D), and including a review and update in September 2023.
+These have involved the participation of over 60% of residents, representing over 90% of all households in the two Wards.